ccmvumc/garjus/README.md

 garjus dashboard
 ```

+This should open a new tab in your web browser at the dashboard main page http://localhost:8050 .
-Then choose one or more projects from the drop down.
+Choose one or more projects from the drop down.
 The options should include all projects that are accessible to your XNAT account using the credentials in your .netrc file.